Over $12M donated to Boulder County Wildfire Fund after Marshall fire

 "Our community is navigating an unimaginable tragedy right now," Hernandez said.
 "The care you're showing is a comfort."

 Hernandez said the foundation board approved the immediate, direct distribution of $5 million to those whose homes were destroyed or damaged by the fire.
 In addition, $500,000 will be directly distributed to evacuees.
-Funds will be disbursed through the county's disaster assistance center.
+The county's disaster assistance center will disburse the funds.

 In the foundation's 30-year history, this is only the sixth time it has activated an emergency fund, Hernandez said.
 Four of the emergency funds have been activated in the last two years.